 Cost of Attendance

 The MSAII program is a component of the CMU School of Computer Science.
 Tuition rates are listed as a fall/spring per-semester tuition, plus additional summer semester tuition.
-These figures increase every academic year, and the 2019 figures are estimates only.
+These figures typically increase every academic year.
 New students should factor in an approximately 5 percent increase per year into any budget computation.
 Admited students must take, and pay for, the distance education course 15-513, Introduction to Computer Systems.
 You must take at least 36-units per semester to be considered a full-time student, including for VISA purposes.
 The per unit fee changes each year, and courses are typically 12 units each.
 You must also provide your own laptop.

 Here's an example breakdown of ESTIMATED costs for the MSAII program.